Holidays in Greece: Everything you need to know before you go

 Santorini

-Santorini is a beautiful island in the Aegean Sea that is a popular tourist destination.
-The island is known for its whitewashed houses and blue domed churches.
-Santorini offers a variety ofactivities to do on holiday, including swimmingsnorkelling, fishing, fishing for food, and hiking and more!
+Santorini is a beautiful island in the Aegean Sea and a popular tourist destination.
+The island is known for its whitewashed houses and blue-domed churches.
+Santorini offers a variety of activities to do on holiday, including swimming, snorkelling, fishing, hiking and more!

 Santorini is a popular place for holidaymakers from all over the world looking for relaxation, fun and adventure as well as tranquillity.